 In addition, it reports progress and issues related to the delivery of the Croydon Renewal Plan, and associated performance reports as agreed at Cabinet on the 12 April 2021.
-The latest iteration of the FPR report, in appendix A of this report, reviews performance based on latest available data as at 31 August 2021.
-It should be noted that the 31 August is a snapshot in time and that not all data will actually relate to this time period due to time lags on data availability etc.
+The latest iteration of the report, in appendix A of this report, reviews performance based on latest available data as of 30 September 2021.
+It should be noted that the 30 September is a snapshot in time and that not all data will actually relate to this time period due to time lags on data availability etc.

-The production of this report has been an iterative process and we will produce, and present these reports on a monthly basis to Departmental and Corporate Leadership, and Cabinet Members to allow check and challenge of performance.
-The frequency of reporting to Cabinet will reviewed at the November 2021 meeting as agreed.
+This report is produced and presented a monthly basis to Departmental and Corporate Leadership, and Cabinet Members to allow check and challenge of performance.

+As agreed at the 12 April Cabinet meeting the frequency of reporting to Cabinet is to be reviewed at this meeting.